image

 But these fountain pens are nothing like a brush; the nib is made of metal and not flexible at all.

-The misconception that a fude nib fountain pen will somehow produce flowing brush lines has probably led to much disappointment, with some fude nib pens ending up in a drawer or in the trash.
+The misconception that a fude nib fountain pen will somehow produce flowing brush lines has led to much disappointment.

 spacer brush in hand

-In Japan ink writing is traditionally done with a brush that is dipped in sumi ink and then held upright and perpendicular to the paper.
+Historically, writing in Japan was always done with a brush that was held upright and perpendicular to the paper.

-Then the fountain pen arrived in Japan around the late 1800s and was seen as a modern and portable version of the writing brush.
+Then the fountain pen arrived in Japan around the late 1800s and was seen as an alternative to the brush.

 spacer fountain pen in hand

-They soon adapted to this new writing instrument and started to write with the pen at a lower angle.
+Of course, the Japanese quickly adapted to this new writing instrument and wrote with the pen at a lower angle.

-But there are situations such as writing on New Year's cards when Japanese people go back to the traditional style of brush writing.
+But there are times such as at the New Year and weddings when a lot of Japanese people want go back to the traditional writing style.

 spacer Fude DE Mannen ふでDEまんねん in hand

-Of course, the writing would still look like it was done with a fountain pen and not a brush.
+Of course, the kanji characters will still look like they were written with a fountain pen and not a brush.

 Fude DE Mannen ふでDEまんねん